The 2026 Guide

 Is Ballinderry Park good for a hen party?

 Yes — it is built for exactly this.
-Exclusive use of a Georgian estate, your own private bar, on-site catering, space to host activities like a life drawing class or murder mystery night, and accommodation for up to 50.
-You get the privacy of a house party with the comfort of a venue, and Galway’s activities and nightlife are a short drive away.
+Exclusive use of a Georgian estate, your own private bar, on-site catering, space to host activities like cocktail making, a whiskey tasting or a murder mystery night, and accommodation for up to 50.
+You get the privacy of a house party with the comfort of a venue, and Galway’s bars and nightlife are a short drive away.

 ready to lock it in?